The General, Northcote Architecture, Melbourne Contemporary Events Facility, Australian Design Images

 The General in Northcote Melbourne

 Externally, green-centric transport ideologies are serviced with numerous bike racks situated in the basement.
-A major tram stop into the CBD is located on the corner of The General, and both Northcote & Croxton stations are only 500m away making green suburban travel easy and effortless.
+A major tram stop into the Central Business District is located on the corner of The General, and both Northcote & Croxton stations are only 500m away making green suburban travel easy and effortless.
 It is also walking distance to Northcote shopping complex, Welcome to Thornbury food truck park, countless restaurants and cafes, pubs, bars and live music venues.

 The General offers a coordinated approach to public and private interests by combining the community interest into a forward-thinking project for Cedar Group (developer) which shows initiative and leadership in the architectural field.